selloween/docker-multi-wordpress/README.md

 ### Custom wp-config.php

 You can add customizations to ``./config/wordpress/wp-config.php``.
-Note: You don't have to add database credentials as this is done by Docker automatically!
+Note: You don't have to add database credentials as this is done by the WordPress Docker image automatically!

-Note: You have to run ``docker-compose up`` adding the ``--build`` flag to make configuration changes take effect.
+Note: You have to run ``docker-compose up`` adding the ``--build`` flag to make wp-config changes take effect.

 ## Persistent Data

-volumes are located under the default location ``/var/lib/docker/volumes``
+volumes are located on Linux hosts under the default location ``/var/lib/docker/volumes``

 ``wp_content`` contains all files from ``wp-content`` including uploads etc.

-``db_data`` contains database data, so that data won't get lost if the containers get removed.
+``db_data`` contains database data, so that data won't get lost if the database container gets removed.

 ## Run Project

 ``docker-compose up --build``

-Note: You only need to add the ``--build`` flag when running ``docker-compose up`` the first time or if you added changes to configuration files e.g. ``composer.json``